 Her mom frowned.
 “I hope it has nothing to do with Herr Luschin.”

-“And I thought the peaks of Flagstaff were breathtaking.”
+“And I thought the peaks of Timberline were breathtaking.”
 Mom echoed her thoughts.

-“Falling in love with Flagstaff’s handsome sheriff might’ve colored your vision.”
+“Falling in love with Timberline’s handsome sheriff might’ve colored your vision.”

 “Oh, August.”
 She flipped hair from her shoulders to her back.